 Pre-trip seminars will precede the travel component of each studio and each studio will incur travel costs, in addition to tuition fees.
 Faculty travel subsidies will be available to all participating students.

-Travelling studios are inter-disciplinary, involving students and staff from at least two MSD disciplines and developed in collaboration with partners such as other universities and government departments.
+Travelling studios are inter-disciplinary and developed in collaboration with partners such as other universities and government departments.
 Student numbers in each studio will be capped at 16.

 |Before applying for a travelling studio, consider the following||Links to important information|